sPyOpenSource/jcore/README.md

 integrate that *before* a BOOTBOOT compatible loader is called.
 Like GRUB chainloading boot.bin (or loading bootboot.bin as a multiboot "kernel" and initrd as a module) or adding bootboot.efi to UEFI Boot Manager's menu for example.

-Note: some GRUB versions and configurations known to destroy BDA and EBDA variables.
-As a result, BOOTBOOT can't use BIOS routines any more.
-This is a bug in GRUB, do not report those problems to me.

 Licence
 -------